Capstone-Projecto/main-growthy/README.md

 **Response :**

+- Redirects the user to the Google authentication page.

+**Success Redirect :**

+- URL         : /auth/google/protected
- - Redirect to ‘/auth/google/protected’ on successful authentication.
+- Description : Redirects the user to this URL after successful Google authentication.

+**Failure Redirect :**

+- URL         : /auth/google/failure
- - Redirect to ‘/auth/google/failure’ on authentication failure.
+- Description : Redirects the user to this URL if Google authentication fails.

 <br>

-#### Google Authentication Succes
+#### Google Authentication Success

 **Method :**